 The aircraft is a true 360 degree range – keep the target’s foreground and background in mind, your neighbor’s feet, helicopter skids and rotor blades, nearby cows, etc…

 Take your time – this is not a warzone or a tactical environment.
 The feral hogs don’t shoot back and they can’t outrun the helicopter.
 We have plenty of time and there is no need to hurry.
-If a question arises, take your finger off the trigger, put the firearm on safe, keep it pointed in a safe direction, and calmly ask your pilot or a ground crew member for assistance.
+If a question arises, take your finger off the trigger, put the firearm on safe, keep it pointed in a safe direction, and calmly ask your pilot, crew chief or a ground crew member for assistance.
 We’re here to help.
 Let’s take the time to be safe and everyone will be happy.